marcpaterno/spack_retreat/revised_work.md

 1. What is the relationship between this an the [suite configuration server](#suite_config_server)?
    Is this the repository of information that is served by the suite configuration server?
-2. What of this is needed in the SCO model?
+2. What of this is needed in the source code only model?
    Is this a repository that DSSL will use for our own development?
 3. Is there a need for us to be maintaining such a repository containing information about software products we produce that will be accessed by experiments while they make their own releases?